Photos by Lindsey Johnson

-I like making (and eating!) shepherd's pie because, although it definitely has the carbs covered, the filling is easy to make into something a little bit more virtuous.
-So you have the comfort food goodness of mashed potatoes, but you can get some veggies, grains, and protein in the filling–best of both worlds, right?
+I like making (and eating!) shepherd's pie because, although it definitely has the carbs covered with the mashed potato topping, the filling is easy to make into something a little bit more virtuous.
+So you have the comfort food goodness of mashed potatoes, but you can get some veggies, grains, and protein in the filling--best of both worlds, right?

-- 1 tbsp. olive oil
+- 1 tablespoon olive oil

-- 1 medium onion, diced
+- 1 onion diced

-- 1 small zucchini, thinly sliced
+- 1 pound white mushrooms sliced

-- 1/2 c. bulgur
+- ¾ cup bulgur

-- 2 c. prepared/leftover mashed potatoes, heated
+- 2 ½ cups prepared/leftover mashed potatoes heated

-- salt and pepper to taste
+- Salt and pepper to taste

 - Preheat oven to 350ºF and lightly coat a 2-3 quart casserole dish with an oil mister.